netmap/netmap-server-vm/doc/use.md

 ### Game Server Development

+The game server repository is cloned in the `game` directory inside the `netmap` user's home directory.

 When working on the game server, it is convenient to kill the daemonized server and start a server from the command line.